PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 </div>

-- **Inventory optimization and seasonality**: E-commerce companies often struggle with inventory inefficiencies due to "over-stock" on slow-moving products or "stock-out" for high-demand items.
-This analysis identifies seasonal patterns to better align inventory levels with fluctuating market demand.
+- **Growth paradox**: many E-commerce companies are facing challenges where top-line revenue and transaction volumes scale rapidly, while Average Order Value (AOV) remains stagnant or declines.
+The increased order volume often driven by aggressive discounting and low-margin transactions, compounded by fixed delivery and logistics overhead, leads to a rapid erosion of company's overall profitability.

-- **Sales conversion leaks**: another primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
+- **Sales conversion leaks**: a primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
 Utilizing funnel analysis, this report pinpoints the specific stages where the highest drop-offs occur, allowing business leaders to determine whether conversion leaks are caused by technical friction or product misalignment.

 <div align="center">